What does MOQ mean?

 Availability of items: A business needs to adhere to its MOQ needs to meet customer demand.
 If there are flaws in the MOQ calculations, a customer may miss out on the product they need and the business may miss out on that sale.

-MOQ and inventory management
+MOQ and Inventory Management

 Supplier negotiations